-It allows you to send chat messages to other students and the instructor within a meeting.
-The chat function is important because it can substitute for body language and signal that you’d like to speak, ask questions, offer quick group feedback, upload files, etc. The instructor may ask you to monitor the chat and create a queue of questions.
+It allows you to send chat messages to others within a meeting.
+The chat function can substitute for body language and signal that you’d like to speak, ask questions, offer quick group feedback, upload files, etc. The instructor may ask you to monitor the chat and create a queue of questions.

 What are the Breakout Rooms?

 Breakout rooms are sessions that are split off from the main Zoom meeting.
 They allow the participants to meet in smaller groups.
-Participating in breakout rooms can be used for collaboration and discussion of the meeting.
+Participating in breakout rooms can be used for collaboration and discussion.

 What is the Waiting Room?